 Sino-Russian relations further improved under the leadership of Yeltsin’s successor, Vladimir Putin.
 In July of 2001, Russia and China signed a “friendship cooperation” treaty.

 August 2003 saw Russo-Chinese military cooperation leap to the next level when armed forces from both nations participated in joint antiterror exercises under the framework of the Shanghai Cooperation Organization (sco).
-Since that time, they have held half a dozen joint military, naval and antiterror drills, often including troops from other sco members such as Kazakhstan, Kyrgyzstan and Tajikistan.
+Since that time, they have held dozens of joint military, naval and antiterror drills, often including troops from other sco members such as Kazakhstan, Kyrgyzstan and Tajikistan.
 Many view these exercises as evidence of an emerging military bloc that could eventually rival nato.

 On January 1, 2010, Putin further advanced his revival of the Soviet Union by building a Eurasian Economic Union with Kazakhstan and Belarus.
-Moscow has since been working to bring other former Soviet nations—like Ukraine, Kyrgyzstan and Tajikistan—into the union.
+Moscow has since been working to bring other former Soviet nations—like Ukraine and Tajikistan—into the union.
+Kyrgyzstan and Armenia joined in 2015.
 Putin has said his goal is to enlarge the union to include all post-Soviet states (excluding the three Baltic European Union member states).

 Other key economic and military treaties have improved trust and cooperation.
-Both nations are reaping the benefits, realizing their very existence depends on good relations with each other.
+Russia and China are reaping the benefits, realizing their very existence depends on good relations with each other.

 The Only Alternative